Skip to main content

 What happens if I miss a dose of a short half-life peptide?

-With short half-life peptides, missing a dose means the peptide clears from your system relatively quickly, potentially reducing the intended effect until your next dose.
-Maintaining consistent timing is generally more important with short half-life compounds to ensure stable blood levels.
+With short half-life peptides, missing a dose means the peptide clears fast and you lose coverage until your next dose.
+Consistent timing matters more with short half-life peptides because you need stable blood levels.